-Here are five innovative search engines you can utilize to do a good deed the next time you do an internet search for chic designer duds on the cheap or flavorful winter recipes.
+Here are six innovative search engines you can utilize to do a good deed the next time you do an internet search for chic designer duds on the cheap or flavorful winter recipes.

 Imagine a mashup of Groupon paired with supporting the greater good.
 This is the innovative idea behind GoodSearch, an online search engine that allows users to scan discounts on everything from body lotion to laptops to eyeglasses.